Duckietown-QuackMan/state_controller/README.md

 ## Nodes
 These package consists of the following nodes, each having a specific functionality.

-### StateMachine
+### GhostBot StateMachine
 The state machine node is responsible to manage the state of the GhostBot and send out commands to other nodes depending on the current state.
-This diagram shows the state machine implemented in this node.
+This diagram shows the state machine implemented in the node.
 ```mermaid
 graph LR;
 wx(wait x-sec)